ATIC Doesn't Train. It Thinks. — How a Brazilian Developer Hit #1 on LiveBench Without Touching a Single Weight

 Implication: These properties are universal constraints on any cognitive system with finite memory under non‑uniform input, not just biological brains.

-• Feb 2026 – Princeton: The Geometry of Alignment Collapse – proves that alignment degradation in fine‑tuned models is a geometric property, not a data problem.
-Safety constraints sit in a narrow valley with steep curvature; gradient descent pulls the model away.
+• Feb 2026 – Princeton: The Geometry of Alignment Collapse – demonstrates that alignment degradation in fine‑tuned models is a geometric property, not a data problem.
+Safety constraints reside in a narrow valley with steep curvature; gradient descent pulls the model away.

 • My earlier work (with DOI) reached the same structural conclusion from a different angle and went further: ATIC diagnoses the geometric problem and solves it by operating entirely in runtime geometry, bypassing training altogether.